-- 1. Open the head discharge seacock by pulling up on the remote seacock arm.
-This seacock can be accessed through the access plate located on the aft wall inside the console. - 2.
+- 1. Open the head discharge seacock by pulling up on its remote seacock arm located in the upper rigging compartment inside the console. - 2.
 Press the level/sleep button on the tank level monitor. - 3.
 Press and hold the empty button for 3 seconds to activate the pump.
 The pump will run until the tank is empty. - 4.
-Close the head discharge seacock by pushing down on the remote seacock arm.
+Close the discharge seacock by pushing down on its remote seacock arm.